kubernetes-sigs/cluster-api/docs/book/src/user/quick-start.md

 1. **Existing Management Cluster**

 For production use-cases a "real" Kubernetes cluster should be used with appropriate backup and DR policies and procedures in place.
+The Kubernetes cluster must be at least v1.16+.

 ```bash
 export KUBECONFIG=<...>